fylgja/fylgja/components/aria-only/README.md

 The aria-only component is by default not set to render it's styles as important.

-If you do prefer this.
-You can enable this via the variable `$enable-aria-only-important`.
+If you do prefer this, you can enable this via the variable

-And set the value to `true`.
+`$enable-aria-only-important`, and set the value to `true`.

 ### Mixin (SCSS only)